The Brown Rice Diamond

 Premium Class Carat Scale, 250ct x 0.005 - amazon link

 High Accuracy.
-Professional Jeweler Diamond Tester For Novice and Expert - amazon link
+Professional Jeweler Diamond Tester For Novice and Expert -

 Waterproof Rubber Vinyl Apron - 35" - Best for Staying Dry - amazon link